jcnesci/Tell-a-Tree-01/README.md

 The idea was to create a network of Raspberry Pi's, with one master that allowed users to record audio snippets, and many slaves that could playback those recordings.

-For the initial prototype that we have here, there is only 1 master (which records) and 1 slave (which do playback).
+For the initial prototype that we have here, there is only 1 master (which records) and 1 slave (which does playback).
 The code is laughably simple, only a few lines, really.
 But it's a start, and it works!

 ### The Master